sfu-bigdata/bd-glossary/Glossary.md

 ### Cloud (“The Cloud”) <a id="cloud"/>

 Any resource stored on the internet (instead of locally on a PC) is said to be stored on the cloud.
-Cloud storage is convenient in that clients do not have to manage the storage and infrastructure; they just access it from other internet-connected devices. [#lesson-10](#lesson-10)
+Cloud storage is convenient in that clients do not have to manage the storage and infrastructure; they just access it from other internet-connected devices. [#disciplines] [#lesson-10](#lesson-10)

 ### CLOUD COMPUTING

 Access to data, [storage](#distributed-file-system), applications, and other computing resources made available to many users on-demand over the [Internet](#network) to improve [scalable computing power](#advanced-research-computing) and reliability. [^9],[^10] [#disciplines](#disciplines)

+### Cloud Storage

+Cloud storage is a [cloud](#cloud) computing model that stores data on the Internet through a cloud computing provider who manages and operates data storage as a service.
+It’s delivered on demand with just-in-time capacity and costs, and eliminates buying and managing your own data storage infrastructure.
+This gives you agility, global scale and durability, with “anytime, anywhere” data access. [^] [#storage](#storage) [#lesson-11](#lesson-11)

+[^]: “What is Cloud Storage? | AWS” .[Online].
+Available: https://aws.amazon.com/what-is-cloud-storage/

 ### CLUSTER (Compute)